qcad/qcad/README.md

 License
 -------
 The QCAD 3 source code is available under the GPLv3 open source license.
-Additional script extensions and plugins are available under their respective licenses.
+Additional script extensions and plug-ins are available under their respective licenses.